umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 `Returns: IEnumerable<BlockListItem>`

 **Block List** is a list editing property editor, using Element Types to define the list item schema.

+A default Umbraco CMS installtion does not ship with a defined *Data Type* using the Block List editor.
+In order to start using the property, follow the steps outlined below.

 ## Configure Block List

-The **Block List** property editor is configured in the same way as any standard property editor, via the *Data Types* admin interface.
+The Block List property editor is configured in the same way as any standard property editor, via the *Data Types* admin interface.

 To set up your Block List Editor property, create a new *Data Type* and select **Block List** from the list of available property editors.

-Then you will see the configuration options for a **Block List** as shown below.
+Then you will see the configuration options for a Block List as shown below.

 ![Block List - Data Type Definition](images/BlockListEditor_DataType.jpg)